-As AC units become more advanced every year, homeowners are looking for ways to take advantage of these products.
+As AC units become more advanced yearly, homeowners look for ways to take advantage of these products.
 One practice that has become commonplace is supercooling.
-Supercooling is a variation of regular cooling that seems to be powerful beyond belief.
-However, there are questions of whether it can have negative effects on the system at its core.
+Supercooling is a variation of regular cooling that seems powerful beyond belief.
+However, there are questions about whether it can have adverse effects on the system at its core.
 So, is supercooling bad for your cooling system?

 What Is Supercooling?

 Supercooling is the act of turning your AC down during off-peak hours, typically at night and in the early morning.
-Then, you turn your AC back to a normal temperature during peak hours.
+Then, you turn your AC back to an average temperature during peak hours.
 Because many electric companies offer varying rates depending on the time of day, you will be saving money in the process.
-It is no secret that AC units consume a great deal of energy, and operating them during peak hours really hurts your energy bill.
+It is no secret that AC units consume a great deal of energy, and operating them during peak hours hurts your energy bill.

 Cool air becomes trapped in the confined space of your home, and your home remains cool throughout the day.
 As the name suggests, supercooling requires you to turn the thermostat almost as low as possible.
 If you simply turn it to your preferred climate, things will warm up during the day, and the effect will be lost.
 When you supercool, you have to go all in on the commitment.

 What could be bad about supercooling?
 Not much.
 The biggest danger is that you will overwork your unit at its maximum setting.
 It is true that you unit cannot handle a full day of working at maximum capacity.
 This is why you only use this setting for a couple of hours on end.
 As long as your AC can handle ultra-cooling at night, you should be good to go.

 Supercooling can also have negative effects when done at the wrong time of year.
 In the summer, go ahead with supercooling for the comfort of you and your family.
 However, in the winter, there is really no need to supercool.
 If you proceed with supercooling for whatever reason, you are simply taxing the system for no reason at all.